-11. Pupils with special educational needs and disabilities (SEND)
+10. Pupils with special educational needs and disabilities (SEND)

-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that pupils with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including;

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - pupils being more prone to peer group isolation than other pupils; - the potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - pupils being more prone to peer group isolation than other pupils; - the potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - communication barriers and difficulties in overcoming these barriers. - Any reports of abuse involving children with SEND will require close liaison with the DSL (or deputy) and the SENCO.